-Many Exchange Traded Funds (ETFs ) are designed to passively track a particular market index.
+Many exchange-traded funds (ETFs ) are designed to track a particular market index passively.
 These ETFs aim to achieve the same return as the index that they track by investing in all or a representative sample of the stocks included in the index.

 ETFs may help provide portfolio diversification, but it is important to understand some ETFs have a very narrow investment focus and are considered non-diversified funds.

-There are many different types of ETFs that invest in many different securities, such as but not limited to stocks, commodities, and bonds.
+Many different types of ETFs invest in many different securities, such as but not limited to stocks, commodities, and bonds.
 ETFs may also invest across many different market sectors and countries.

 To many novice investors and busy investors, the most difficult part may be finding a good company to invest in.

-Therefore, Warren Buffett, who is famous for his successful career picking stocks, had shared a tip for his believers.
+Therefore, Warren Buffett, famous for his successful career picking stocks, shared a tip for his believers.
 He said most investors are better off with a simpler approach that's still very effective: Invest in index funds.

-There are numerous variations, but the majority seek to passively track an index.
+There are numerous variations, but the majority seek to track an index passively.
 Depending on which index the ETF is supposed to track, it will typically just buy the underlying investments of that specific index.

-This means for this specific type of ETFs, there is no fund manager actively trying to pick the investments, and its performance should be very similar to the index it is tracking (passive funds).
+This means for this specific type of ETF, there is no fund manager actively trying to pick the investments, and its performance should be very similar to the index it is tracking (passive funds).
 For example, the S&P 500 index in the US market rose by 26.89% in 2021.
-So you could assume that an ETF designed to mirror the S&P would have similar performance prior to factoring in fees and expenses.*
+So, you could assume that an ETF designed to mirror the S&P would have similar performance before factoring in fees and expenses.*

 For some investors, it might be appealing because they are immediately spreading risks due to the ETF consisting of 500 American stocks, and they don't have to buy all the stocks individually themself.
 It is a diversified investing alternative.
 Please understand that diversification is a tool used to help manage risk; it does not ensure a profit or protect against loss.